CanonicalLtd/maas-docs/en/nodes-commission.md

 - **balance-alb**: Adaptive load balancing, includes *balance-tlb* plus *receive load balancing* (rlb) for IPV4 traffic.
 Does not require any special switch support.
 The receive load balancing is achieved by ARP negotiation.

-A list of interfaces aggregated into the bond interface is situated below the 'Tags' field.
-Use the 'Primary' column to select the interface to act as the primary device.

 Press the 'Save' button when you're done.